 Areas / BN6 · postcode district guide

-House prices in BN6, Mid Sussex
+House prices in BN6, Hassocks

-The median home in BN6, Mid Sussex has sold for £525,500 over the last three years — well above the ~£290,000 England & Wales average.
+The average house price in BN6, Hassocks over the last three years is £611,562, with a median sold price of £528,000 — well above the ~£290,000 England & Wales norm.

 Median price